raphaelletseng/mpreact/README.md

 Orange: #ed8f65
 Grey: #2b2b2b

-## Projects Page Notes:

-Feature detailed case studies
-While the primary purpose of your web design portfolio is to showcase your design capabilities, prospective clients will also want to see how your work helped businesses achieve success.
-That’s where the case study comes in.
-These descriptive tools allow you to explain the rationale behind your design and the context in which the project was created.
-By making a business case for your work, you’re in a better position to prove the value (and price) of your work to even the most skeptical prospect.

-Aside from visual design assets, a simple case study should also include the following elements:

-Project background and description — This provides context for the project including timelines, budgetary constraints, and the purpose for the design project.
-Project goals and objectives — Every design project should have tangible goals and objectives associated with the project purpose.
-Were you trying to optimize product pages for higher conversions?
-Drive more traffic to the site overall?
-Reduce cart abandon rates?
-Creative strategy — This is where you should explain your thought process behind the design.
-This could be in the form of design iterations, research processes, or creative insights.
-Don’t just show designs; explain why certain elements and imagery were used, and dive into detail about your creative process.
-Success metrics and results — Sometimes it’s tough to get quantifiable results from a client, but if you can show prospects that your work was able to help past clients achieve results, they’ll be more confident in your abilities to do the same for them.
-Your role in the project — If you worked on a team, you should specify what your role was within the project and what contributions you made.
-Client testimonials — Client testimonials are another confidence booster for your prospects.
-These can be simple, two sentence quotes that show your client’s satisfaction with your work.
-Try asking for them at the tail-end of a web design project.

 Note: To create a github react repo -

 1. Create a github repo and git clone with ssh key to your local.